 Data Domain

-The subject area to which the business object or business activity belongs is selected by default.
+The subject area of the business object or business activity is selected by default.

 English Name

-When you enter an English name, Dataphin matches the input data with the roots configured in the data standard in real time.
+When you enter an English name, Dataphin matches the input with the roots that are configured in Data Standard in real time.
 You can select a recommended root as the English name of the business entity.
 For more information, see Create and manage roots.

-The English name must meet the following requirements:
+The English name must meet the following rules:

 Chinese Name